evansbenj/2024_BIO722/10_Using_GATK_to_filter_data.md

 It is often the case, despite our efforts to generate high quality genotype calls, that some genotypes just don't make sense.
 For example, we might observe a heterozygous genotype on the male specific portion of the Y chromosome or we might see some genotypes from a female on the Y chromosome.
 We can easily identify and screen out these sites (i.e. filter them) using `GATK`.

+For the purposes of this class, we will

 ``` perl